dahas/SimpleWebFTP/README.md

 ### Known problems

-The app is probapply working well only on Windows since I haven't tested it on other machines.
+The app is probapply only working well on Windows since I haven't tested it on any other machine.
 Sorry for that.

 ### License